hamii31/AI_MEDIC/README.md

 Importantly, the high recall for the opacity class (0.97) indicates the model’s effectiveness at correctly identifying potential disease cases, minimizing the risk of missed diagnoses.

+- **Mammography CNN Model:

 - **NLP Module: Designed to overcome limitations in earlier tabular disease prediction models dependent on structured lab data (e.g., for Diabetes, Thyroid disorders, and PCOS).
-This module uses free-text input to map symptoms and lab reports to likely diagnoses, making the tool more accessible and useful when structured data is unavailable.**
+This module uses free-text input to map symptoms and lab reports to likely diagnoses, making the tool more accessible and useful when structured data is unavailable.
+Then decideswhich diagnose best matches the provided symtpoms and displays it as the more likely diagnose.
+If there's a recommendation for that top diagnosis, it will be provided.**

+## Sources

+- **All datasets, image data, recommendations, and diagnoses used in this project are obtained from verified and reputable sources to ensure accuracy, reliability, and validity.
+These sources have been thoroughly vetted and are recognized within the relevant scientific and medical communities.
+The Pneumonia Dataset is from Kaggle and has been evaluated by three experts.
+The Mammography Dataset is a dataset cluster from 3 additional datasets - INbreast Dataset, MIAS Dataset and DDSM Dataset.
+I'm building the `disease_db.py` using BioPortal - created by Stanford Center for Biomedical Informatics Research**

 ## Installation